romankh3/image-comparison/README.md

                // by default it's 1.
                imageComparison.setMinimalRectangleSize(100);
                imageComparison.getMinimalRectangleSize();

+               //Change the level of the pixel tolerance: imageComparison.setPixelToleranceLevel(0.2);
+               imageComparison.getPixelToleranceLevel();

                //After configuring the ImageComparison object, can be executed compare() method:
                ComparisonResult comparisonResult = imageComparison.compareImages();